-Build kindness into your family’s everyday routines with Big-Hearted Habits.
+Build kindness and compassion into your family’s everyday routines with Big-Hearted Habits.

 The less you isolate service projects and acts of kindness into their own once-in-a-while calendar slots, the more generosity simply becomes a way of life.
 The research is pretty clear: kids who develop a strong sense of empathy are more likely to be cooperative, are more apt to have higher quality social relationships and are better at resolving conflict.
 A high degree of empathy also motivates helping behavior and reduces bullying.

 Big-Hearted Families is full of tools to help your family practice empathy and make a difference, all while creating wonderful family memories!

 1. Adopt a Food Shelf

 Make it a habit to pick up a few extra groceries (especially good staples when they go on sale) each time you go.
 Decorate a dedicated box, and add to it whenever you can.
 Once a month, take time as a family to deliver your box of donations and start a conversation with your kids about who you are helping… and why.